Rockefeller Center: Context

 Rockefeller Center originated as a plan to replace the old Metropolitan Opera House (pictured).

-In 1926, the Metropolitan Opera started looking for locations for a new opera house to replace the existing building at 39th Street and Broadway.
-By 1928, Benjamin Wistar Morris and designer Joseph Urban were hired to come up with blueprints for the house.
-However, the new building was too expensive for the Met to fund by itself, and John D. Rockefeller Jr. eventually gave his support to the project (John D. Rockefeller Sr., his father, was not involved).
-Rockefeller hired Todd, Robertson and Todd as design consultants to determine its viability.
-John R. Todd then put forth a plan for the Met.
+In 1926, the Metropolitan Opera started looking for a location for a new opera house to replace its building at 39th Street and Broadway.
+By 1928, Benjamin Wistar Morris and designer Joseph Urban were hired to come up with blueprints.
+The planned building was too expensive for the Met to fund by itself, and John D. Rockefeller Jr. was eventually persuaded to support the project (his father, John D. Rockefeller Sr., was not involved).
+To determine its viability, Rockefeller hired Todd, Robertson and Todd as design consultants.
+John R. Todd put forth a plan for the Met.
 Columbia leased the plot to Rockefeller for 87 years at a cost of $3 million per year, excluding some properties on Fifth Avenue and a strip on Sixth Avenue.
 The initial cost of acquiring the space, razing some of the existing buildings, and constructing new buildings was estimated at $250 million.

-Rockefeller hired Corbett, Harrison & MacMurray; Hood, Godley & Fouilhoux; and Reinhard & Hofmeister, to design the buildings.
+To design the buildings, Rockefeller hired three firms: Corbett, Harrison & MacMurray; Hood, Godley & Fouilhoux; and Reinhard & Hofmeister.
 They worked under the umbrella of "Associated Architects" so none of the buildings could be attributed to any specific firm.
-The principal builder and "managing agent" was John R. Todd, one of the co-founders of Todd, Robertson and Todd.
 The principal architect and leader of the Associated Architects was Raymond Hood, a student of the Art Deco architectural movement.
 The other architects included Harvey Wiley Corbett and Wallace Harrison.
-L. Andrew Reinhard and Henry Hofmeister had been hired by John Todd as the "rental architects", who designed the floor plans for the complex.
-The Metropolitan Square Corporation (the precursor to Rockefeller Center Inc.) was formed in December 1928 to oversee construction.
+The principal builder and "managing agent" was Todd, who hired L. Andrew Reinhard and Henry Hofmeister as the "rental architects": designers of the complex's floor plans.
+The Metropolitan Square Corporation—the precursor to Rockefeller Center Inc.—was formed in December 1928 to oversee construction.